 But we have more to do.
 Many communities still don’t have accessibility or funds to purchase electric vehicles.

 Currently, we are building on this success to broaden the amount and scope of who has access to an electric vehicle.
 We continue to advocate for policies and programs that expand purchasing options for used electric vehicles.
-We also support policies that allow state fleet managers to make the most fiscally responsible decision for their range of vehicles.
+We also support policies that will compel state fleet managers to consider total lifecycle costs of their vehicles, rather than simply upfront costs.
+This will make electric vehicles — which tend to be cheaper overall, with less maintenance and gas required — more attractive.
 An overwhelming majority of the time, evaluating on the lifetime cost of the vehicle means that an EV will be cheaper!

 - Route 1 Richmond Highway-For decades, Gum Springs residents have protested the car centric design of Richmond Highway.
 Recent activism has combined with a county planning process to design walkable communities.
 With the spotlight on Route 1, CCAN works with the Fairfax Healthy Communities Coalition to connect residents with decision makers holding multiple public engagement processes.